whitehat101/stasis-compass/README.md

-# StasisCompass
+# Stasis-Compass

-TODO: Write a gem description
+Configures Stasis (with SCSS/SASS) to load compass mixins.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your stasis project's Gemfile:

     gem 'stasis-compass'